BlueByteSystemsInc/PDMShell/src/REBUILD.md

 ```

 ## Parameters
-- `filePath`: File to rebuild.
+- `filePath`: Reserved for a future file rebuild workflow.
-- `search`: Search query used to find files to rebuild.
+- `search`: Reserved for a future search-based rebuild workflow.
-- `swversion`: SOLIDWORKS version year to use.
+- `swversion`: Reserved for selecting the SOLIDWORKS version year.

 ## Availability
-Available since PDMShell 2.0.0.
+Reserved for a future PDMShell release.

-Updated in PDMShell 4.0.21 to describe this workflow as ghost rebuild.
+Updated in PDMShell 4.0.21 to clarify that this command is not implemented yet.